AkshayAshok2/COP3503_Project2_Minesweeper/README.md

 # Minesweeper
-This repository houses the files written for the minesweeper project in COP3503 at UF.
+This repository houses the files written for the minesweeper project in the course COP3503 Programming Fundamentals 2 at UF.